It’s Not Pilates, It’s Weights

 Ultimately, the great part is that these variables are adjustable for your specific goals.

-If you want to get bigger (I have “skinny” clients who want to put on muscle and look like they work out), the answer is to raise your intensity and volume, and eat more – especially protein and carbohydrates.
+If you want to get bigger (I have slender clients, like an ABT dancer, who want to put on muscle), the answer is to raise your intensity and volume, and eat more – especially protein and carbohydrates.

 If you want to get leaner, the answer is to raise your intensity and volume without eating more, and maybe even eat less.
 (But not too much less, or you risk over-training and under-recovering, which will set you back.)